Similar to how we use CSS, javascript can be used embedded or linked

 let blogPost = document.querySelector('#blog');

-Document refers to the `DOM` document.
+Document refers to the DOM

-You can even use `pseudo-classes`:
+You can even use pseudo-classes

 let lastGraph = document.querySelector('p:last-child');